ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 Talk to Chatbot

-This endpoint can be used to have a conversation about food with the spoonacular chat bot.
+This endpoint can be used to have a conversation about food with the spoonacular chatbot.
 Use the \&quot;Get Conversation Suggests\&quot; endpoint to show your user what he or she can say.

 ### Example
 ```java